hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_gateway.html.markdown

 * `exposed_headers` - (Optional) HTTP response headers to expose for cross-site requests.

-* `max_age` - (Optional) How long, in seconds, the response from a pre-flight request can be cached by clients.
+* `max_age_seconds` - (Optional) How long, in seconds, the response from a pre-flight request can be cached by clients.

 ---